-Frankly, ours are probably a poor imitation of my friends’, and I won’t even pretend that’s because I allowed Pixie to join in.
-Nope, I decided to save myself that headache and instead of using this as a craft for her to get involved in, my husband and I kept them for a makeshift date:
+Frankly, our story stones are probably a poor imitation of my friends’, and I won’t even pretend that’s because I allowed Pixie to join in.
+Nope, I decided to save myself that headache and instead of using this as a craft for her to get involved in, my husband and I kept them for a makeshift date.

 We don’t get out much, and it was actually quite fun.
 Pixie loved them too, and that was the point after all.
 Plus I did save her a couple to